Samsung brings smarter home living in CDO with latest Bespoke AI appliances

 Customers can enjoy exclusive discounts and limited-time bundles available through authorized Samsung outlets, online at samsung.com/ph, and partner dealers nationwide.
 Get lasting care for your Bespoke AI digital appliances for as low as P3,499 by availing of the Samsung Care+ Premium add-on when you purchase new appliances at samsung.com/ph.

 To learn more about Bespoke AI appliances, users visit https://news.samsung.com/ph/.
-(Jo Ann Sablad)
+(SPONSORED CONTENT)